Choosenone-17/Choosenone-17/README.md

 <p align="center">
 Hey!
 I'm <b>Yash</b> 👋<br><br>

-I'm a B.Tech undergraduate in <b>Electronics & Instrumentation Engineering</b> at <b>SGSITS, Indore</b> and a passionate <b>Full-Stack MERN Developer</b>.
-I love building products from scratch, whether it's solving everyday problems, experimenting with new ideas, or creating something people genuinely enjoy using.
-When I'm not coding, you'll probably find me learning new technologies, improving my development workflow, or working on the next project.
-I believe the best way to learn is by building, shipping, and continuously improving.
+Engineering student at SGSITS (E&I) who somehow spends more time in VS Code than with engineering textbooks 😄.

+I love building stuff, solving problems, and learning by doing.
+Most of what I know comes from countless hours of experimenting, breaking things, debugging, and trying again.
+These days you'll usually find me exploring new tech, working on side projects, or chasing the next idea that seems fun to build.
 </p>

 ---